Hachitus/FlaTWorld/README.md

 * Maximum map size: 225 000 000 pixels (15k * 15k)
 * Total object count on map: ~50k
 * FPS in mobile min.
 30. No FPS goal set for desktop as mobile defines the limits.

-###2016-10###
-* Pathfinding and commading of units.
-* Setup webpack

-###2016-11###
-* Redesign UI modules
-* Finish default UI theme
-  * Selection of more than one unit.
-Proper example graphics.

-###2016-12###
-* Setting up animations and polishing graphics to work correctly.
-  * Like no flickering, no disturbing blurriness.

-###2017-01###
-* Not yet determined which extensions will be in the initial release, but at least half of these should be ready till this point:
-  * hotkeys
-  * push notifications (like turn changes)
-  * gamepad support
-  * offline functionality

-###2017-02###
-* Example game that runs on browser, without server side.
-Though just simple example, not really suitable for actual playing.
-* Documentation polished.
-* Start server side functionality.
-Remains to be seen how much of it is in github...

 #Sponsors
 Thank you to browserstack for providing magnificient testing tools